 ◆ First phase (1991 to 2006)

-The first phase saw the successful completions of the FORMOSAT- 1, 2 and 3 missions.
+The program began with fostering the talent and skills needed to build an organization dedicated to the development of aerospace technology.
+The first phase also saw the successful completions of the FORMOSAT-1, 2 and 3 missions.
 The FORMOSAT-3 program put into orbit Taiwan's first weather satellite constellation comprised of six micro-satellites.
-Altogether, eight satellites dedicated variously to remote sensing and the conduct of scientific experiments were operated during the first phase of the program.
+Altogether, eight satellites dedicated variously to remote sensing and the conduct of scientific experiments were operated during the first phase of the program..

 ◆ Second phase (2004 to 2018)